truenas/middleware/docs/userguide/freenas_system.rst

 **Backup:** used to backup the FreeNAS® configuration and ZFS layout, and, optionally, the data, to a remote system over an encrypted connection.
 Click this button to open the configuration screen shown in Figure 5.4b.
 Table 5.4b summarizes the configuration options.
 The only requirement for the remote system is that it has sufficient space to hold the backup and it is running an SSH server on port 22.
 The remote system does not have to be formatted with ZFS as the backup will be saved as a binary file.
-To restore a saved backup, use the "12) Restore from a backup" option of the FreeNAS® console menu shown in Figure 3a.

-.. warning:: the backup and restore options are meant for disaster recovery.
+.. warning:: the backup button is meant for disaster recovery.
 If you restore a system, it will be returned to the point in time that the backup
              was created.
 If you select the option to save the data, any data created after the backup was made will be lost.
 If you do **not** select the option to save the data, the system will be recreated with the same ZFS layout, but with **no** data.